 Even IKEA, although not a direct competitor in philosophy, can also be considered a competitor – the Swedish brand focuses on offering products with functionality, good organization and style at affordable prices – a proposition that has many overlaps with Muji’s.

 Apart from the threat of new entrants, in Muji’s second largest market outside of Japan – China – there have been cases of counterfeit stores mimicking both the products and interior design of real Muji stores.
+In fact, this started as early as the 2000s – another company with 14 stores had used its name together with the Japanese characters, to sell cheap, colourful and poorly designed products.
 Counterfeiting is not an uncommon problem for brands to tackle in China as the Republic attempts to overcome its country of origin challenges.
 This is made worse with Muji’s the simplicity in Muji’s products, making it very easy for copycats to manufacture similar items.
+To combat this challenge, Muji opened its first Shanghai store in 2005 and created a department to set rules for store design, layout and merchandising, trained all frontline staff and streamlined its operational processes.
+This not only ensured consistency across all stores, but also sought to firmly communicate and correct the Muij brand perception in consumers’ minds.

 Hence, instead of succumbing to the price competition, Muji needs to find ways that it can further differentiate itself while staying focused on its brand identity.
 This could mean investing more on innovation and consumer research to design better products than its competitors.